Business terms

 PROFIT:

-The total revenue minus total costs.
+The total revenue minus total costs.back to top

 RATIO ANALYSIS: